Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Most of them were built for marketing-email senders running double-opt-in lists.
 They solve real problems for that audience.
 They solve the wrong problem for cold email — which has different volume math, different reputation dynamics, different sender-receiver relationships.

-This guide is the honest breakdown: which tool categories matter for cold email specifically, which are marketing-email hangover that don't fit, and what ColdRelay's infrastructure folds in so you can drop the standalone subscriptions.
+This guide is the honest breakdown: which tool categories matter for cold email specifically, which are marketing-email hangover that don't fit, the free vs paid options in each category with their use cases, and what ColdRelay's infrastructure folds in so you can drop the standalone subscriptions.

 The 30-second answer